GSA/idmanagement.gov/_governance/ficam.md

 # ICAM Subcommittee

 The ICAMSC is the principal interagency forum for identity management, secure access, authentication, authorization, credentials, privileges, and access lifecycle management.
 It’s a sub-committee of the [Federal CIO Council’s Chief Information Security Officer (CISO) Council](https://www.cio.gov/about/members-and-leadership/ciso-council/){:target="_blank"}{:rel="noopener noreferrer"}.

-It is co-chaired by the GSA Office of Government-wide Policy.
-The ICMSC align the identity management activities of the Federal Government, and support collaborative government-wide efforts to:
+The ICAMSC is co-chaired by the [GSA Office of Government-wide Policy](https://gsa.gov/portal/category/21399){:target="_blank"}{:rel="noopener noreferrer"}.
+The ICAMSC aligns the identity management activities of the Federal Government, and support collaborative government-wide efforts to:
 - Increase agency flexibility in addressing ICAM challenges;
 - Coordinate interagency efforts to meet agency mission needs;
 - Identify gaps in policies, procedures, standards, guidance, and services; and